Thinkwise/docs/docs/sf/process_flows.md

 Process flows can be defined to automatically guide the user to the following action.
 A process flow consists of a number of process actions, which are linked together by process steps, so that the actions follow each other.
 Process steps can also be made conditional, so that these are or are not started depending on specific conditions.

 A process action can, for instance, be related to updating a record, executing a task, printing a report or skipping to a tab or document in the user interface.
 Manual actions can also be defined.
-These have no effect on the user interface, but present procedural actions that must be carried out by users in the organization, such as sending a particular letter.
+These have no effect on the user interface but present procedural actions that must be carried out by users in the organization, such as sending a particular letter.

 A process flow will start if the user completes an action that is linked to the start action and no other process flow is active within the same screen.